Dave Revsine

-Dave Revsine (born July 20, 1969 in Urbana, Illinois), is an American sportscaster, and sports columnist and journalist who currently serves as the lead studio host for the Big Ten Network.
+Dave Revsine (born July 20, 1969), is an American sportscaster, and sports columnist and journalist who currently serves as the lead studio host for the Big Ten Network.
 Previously, he was a journalist at ESPN anchoring on SportsCenter and ESPNEWS, along with play-by-play on select college basketball games.

 Biography

 Revsine attended Glenbrook North High School and graduated Phi Beta Kappa from Northwestern University in 1991.
 While at Northwestern, Revsine was heavily involved in broadcasting and became a sportscaster on WNUR Radio.
 Awarded a Rotary Ambassadorial Scholarship, Revsine lived abroad for a year after college.
 As a Rotary Scholar he attended Trinity College, Dublin and played on the school's basketball team.

 Prior to becoming a sports journalist, Revsine was an investment banker at Chase Manhattan Bank in New York City.
-He worked there for one year prior to landing a job on TV as a Sports Anchor and Reporter at KXII-TV in Sherman, Texas.
+He worked there for one year prior to landing a job on TV as a sports anchor and reporter at KXII-TV in Sherman, Texas.
 Shortly after, he worked in the Quad Cities for CBS affiliate WHBF-TV before being hired by ESPN in 1996.